-It is hard to believe we are at the end of 2021 already.

-It is hard to believe we are at the end of 2021 already.
 It's that time of year when people starting thinking about "out with the old, in with the new".
-But this doesn't just happen in our personal lives, it happens in our businesses and non-profits as we try to wrap up our 2021 plans and set goals for 2022.
+But this doesn't just happen in our personal lives, it happens in our businesses and non-profits as we go for a year-end wrap up of our 2021 plans and set goals for 2022.

 1. Review your current contracts with vendors and clients.
 While your contracts may or may not renew at the end of the year, it is still a good time to look over what terms in those agreements.

 It is important that each year you hold that annual meeting so that important decisions concerning the company are made and makes sure all members, shareholders, and/or board of directors are on the same page regarding those decisions.

 If you have had your annual meeting, make sure that those important decisions are documented in your annual meeting minutes so there is a complete and accurate record of those important decisions being made in order to avoid confusion in the future.

 If you fail to file this report, at least in the State of Wisconsin, your company will be considered in default and will shortly thereafter be administratively dissolved and will no longer be a legally existing entity.

 It is important to look back on 2021 and update your employee handbook to reflect the policies you are currently using because the only thing worse than having no policies is having policies that you don't follow.

 It is also important for your employees to make you aware of any changes to their deductions.
 Make sure they provide you with a new W-4 form if their situation has changed in 2021.

 5. Celebrate.
 While it is necessary to take a look back on the year and review your legal documents and take note of what went wrong and how to plan for 2022, it is also just as important that you celebrate and acknowledge how far you've come and what you accomplished in 2021.

 We are here to help you navigate your year-end review and to make the process as simple as possible we are offering a great new service called the Athena™ Legal Check-Up.
 Your legal check-up provides you with the knowledge of what legal risks and opportunities your goals for 2022 create and the confidence and power to manage and take advantage of them.